Meta-automatic Sequences

 \begin{proof} For each length-$n$ factor $u$, let $E_R(u)\subseteq\{0,1\}$ be the set of right extensions such that $u\alpha$ occurs in $a$.
 Then $p_a(n+1)=\sum_{u}|E_R(u)|$ and $p_a(n)=\sum_{u}1$, so $p_a(n+1)-p_a(n)=\sum_{u}(|E_R(u)|-1)$.
 In the binary case, $|E_R(u)|-1$ equals $1$ if $u$ is right-special and $0$ otherwise. \end{proof}

-\begin{lemma}[Regularity of the right-special count] If $a$ is $k$-automatic, then the function $n\mapsto \#\mathrm{RS}_a(n)$ is $k$-regular in the sense of Allouche--Shallit~\cite{AlloucheShallit2003}, hence effectively computable from any DFAO for $a$.
-When $\#\mathrm{RS}_a(n)$ is additionally bounded, it is $k$-automatic. \end{lemma}
+\begin{lemma} If $a$ is $k$-automatic, then the function $n\mapsto \#\mathrm{RS}_a(n)$ is $k$-regular in the sense of Allouche--Shallit~\cite{AlloucheShallit2003}, and is effectively computable from any DFAO for $a$.
+Moreover, if $\#\mathrm{RS}_a(n)$ is bounded, then it is $k$-automatic. \end{lemma}

-\begin{proof} The predicate ``$u$ is a length-$n$ factor of $a$'' and the predicate ``$u$ is right-special'' are first-order definable over $(\mathbb{N}, +, V_k)$ relative to the DFAO for $a$, so the set of encodings of such pairs is regular and recognized by a finite automaton.
-Counting right-special factors of a given length reduces to a finite-automaton computation, giving a $k$-regular sequence.
-For details and background, we again refer to the appropriate texts from Allouche and Shallit \cite{AlloucheShallit2003} and from Shallit \cite{Shallit2022}.
-If the values are bounded, $k$-regularity reduces to $k$-automaticity. \end{proof}
+\begin{proof} The predicate ``$u$ is a length-$n$ factor of $a$'' and the predicate ``$u$ is right-special'' are first-order definable over $(\mathbb{N}, +,V_k)$ relative to a DFAO for $a$, so the set of encodings of such pairs is regular.
+Counting right-special factors of a given length reduces to a finite-automaton computation, giving a $k$-regular sequence \cite[Ch.~16]{AlloucheShallit2003}.
+A bounded $k$-regular sequence is $k$-automatic \cite[Theorem~16.1.5]{AlloucheShallit2003}. \end{proof}

-Several claims in this section can be mechanically certified using the {\tt Walnut} theorem prover~\cite{Shallit2022}, which decides first-order properties of automatic sequences in Presburger arithmetic.
-For clarity, and in the hope of developing a deeper understanding of the behavior of meta-automatic sequences, we present ``non-{\tt Walnut}'' proofs wherever appropriate.
+Several statements in this paper can be certified by the {\tt Walnut} theorem prover~\cite{Shallit2022}, which decides first-order properties of automatic sequences in Presburger arithmetic.
+This applies to the defining recurrences and the balancedness of $\mathcal{Q}$, $\mathcal{M}_{1}$, and $\mathcal{M}_{2}$ (Sections~\ref{sec:meta1} and~\ref{sec:meta2}), and (using Lemma \ref{RScomputable}) to the right-special factor structure of $\mathcal{Q}$ and $\mathcal{M}_{2}$ in the present section.
+The right-special factor verifications for $\mathcal{M}_{2}$ use the CCL(S) determinization algorithm of Nicol and Frohme~\cite{NicolFrohme2026}.
+We give arguments that do not require Walnut wherever this is convenient.